 NL-201 is the only IL-2/IL-15 agonist designed without a CD25 binding interface

-Neoleukin Therapeutics is focused on the rapid translation of NL-201 to clinical practice.
-In tandem, our research team is using the Neoleukin Platform to design de novo cytokine receptor agonists and antagonists for multiple targets of interest.
-As these candidates are validated, they will enter Neoleukin’s preclinical pipeline.
+The Neoleukin research team has investigated the Neoleukin Platform for design of de novo cytokine receptor agonists and antagonists for multiple targets of interest.

 Cytokine signaling is central to the regulation of the immune response to cancer.
-Neoleukin’s flagship program, NL-201, is focused on the expansion of anti-tumor T and NK cells in patients.
-Beyond NL-201, Neoleukin scientists are developing de novo cytokine mimetics that agonize or inhibit other important immunological pathways.
-They are also harnessing the unique properties of de novo proteins to develop targeted and conditionally-active cytokine receptor agonists that have the potential for enhanced specificity and activity in some tumor types.
+Neoleukin’s first program, NL-201, is focused on the expansion of anti-tumor T and NK cells in patients.
+Beyond NL-201, Neoleukin scientists have explored de novo cytokine mimetics that agonize or inhibit other important immunological pathways.
+They have harnessed the unique properties of de novo proteins to develop targeted and conditionally-active cytokine receptor agonists that have the potential for enhanced specificity and activity in some tumor types.

 Autoimmunity & Allergy

 Dysregulated cytokine receptor signaling plays a critical role in the initiation and progression of many autoimmune and allergic diseases including rheumatoid arthritis, inflammatory bowel disease, multiple sclerosis, asthma, and atopic dermatitis.
-Neoleukin scientists are developing de novo cytokine mimetics to enable the restoration of balance in cytokine receptor signaling to ameliorate autoimmune and allergic diseases.
-In addition, Neoleukin scientists are exploring ways to take advantage of the unique properties of de novo proteins to enable more potent and patient-friendly methods of administration as compared to traditional biologics.
+Neoleukin scientists have explored de novo cytokine mimetics to enable the restoration of balance in cytokine receptor signaling to ameliorate autoimmune and allergic diseases.
+In addition, Neoleukin scientists have explored ways to take advantage of the unique properties of de novo proteins to enable more potent and patient-friendly methods of administration as compared to traditional biologics.